kei5uke/kei5uke.github.io/content/posts/snookums/index.md

 apache
 ```

-I run the script and waited for the connection using netcat, and then I got the shell.
+I ran the script and waited for the connection using netcat, and then I got the shell.

 ## Privilege Escalation